jruels/automation-dev/labs/tf-remote-state/index.md

 }
 ```

-So that we can easily retrieve the name of the bucket in the future add the following to `outputs.tf`
+So that we can easily retrieve the name of the bucket in the future, add the following to `outputs.tf`
 ```hcl
 output "s3_bucket" {
   description = "S3 bucket name"
   value       = aws_s3_bucket.remote_state.id
 }
 ```
-Using Terraform apply the changes.
+Using Terraform, apply the changes.

 ## Migrate the state
 Now that we've created an S3 bucket, we need to migrate the state to the remote backend.